freewili/freewili_webdocs/docs/radios/black-radio-cc1101/black-radio-cc1101.md

 # Black Radio (CC1101)

-The FREE-WiLi contains two CC1101 packet radios from Texas Instruments.
+The FREE-WILi contains two CC1101 packet radios from Texas Instruments.

 The CC1101 radio has many settings to configure the radio and integrated packet processor.